acgaudette/txtquad/README.md

 ```
 Dependencies:
     libglfw.so    3.3.2
+    libvulkan.so  1.2.x
 ```

 This project uses clang, git LFS, and the ninja buildsystem.
+You will additionally require the vulkan headers + libs, and glslc.

 1. ./bootstrap to download, build, and install glfw3 into ./ext
    - This also grabs the font from the link above